Digitalized-Energy-Systems/flexibility-modeling/tutorial-flexibility-modeling.md

-# Tutorial on flexibility modeling
+# Tutorial on Flexibility Modeling
 Flexibility modeling in Cyber-Physical Energy Systems (CPES) is essential to meet different use cases, such as dealing with uncertainty and variable generation, and is very important in order to utilize the power of energy resources as optimally as possible.
 It is important for a variety of use cases, each bringing different requirements along.
 Thus, in order to identify or develop a suitable model for a specific use case, it is necessary to get an overview of existing requirements.